 Traditional costume is more than just dirndls and lederhosen.
 We visited some traditional shops and young designers in Munich to explore their traditional costume accessories.

-The upcoming Summer in the City event presents a great opportunity to give your traditional costume another outing this year.
+In Munich every new day is a good opportunity to take the traditional costume out of the wardrobe.
 Putting on a pretty dirndl or a pair of comfy lederhosen will leave you only half-dressed though – you need to add traditional haferl shoes, appropriate traditional jewellery and a practical dirndl bag to complete your outfit.
 We visited a number of traditional Munich shops and young designers to find out what you need to know when buying and wearing traditional costume accessories.